 Typically a 1g capsule of high-strength fish oil contains around 500mg of the important long-chain omega-3 fatty acids, EPA and DHA, but check label claims to find which are the most cost-effective.

-Although fish oils were thought to increase blood sugar levels in people with diabetes, several large scale analyses have now concluded that fish oil supplements do not have a significant effect on glucose control, but if you have diabetes, monitor your blood sugars carefully when starting to take any supplement, including fish oil.
+Although fish oils were originally thought to increase blood sugar levels in people with diabetes, several large-scale analyses have now concluded that fish oil supplements do not have a significant effect on glucose control.
+As always, if you have diabetes, monitor your blood sugars carefully when starting to take any supplement, including fish oil, as some people respond differently.

 Because of their blood thinning effect, people with clotting disorders or on blood-thinning medication should only take an omega-3 fish oil supplement under the advice and supervision of their doctor.